Ashmore, Queensland: Education

 Bellevue Park State School is a government primary (Prep-6) school for boys and girls on Sapium Road.
 In 2018, the school had an enrolment of 636 students with 42 teachers (39 full-time equivalent) and 29 non-teaching staff (19 full-time equivalent).
 It includes a special education program.

 Trinity Lutheran College is a private primary and secondary (6-12) school for boys and girls with two campuses, with the Prep-5 campus at 251 Cotlew Street and the 6-12 campus at 641 Ashmore Road.
 In 2018, the school had an enrolment of 1,082 students with 86 teachers (78 full-time equivalent) and 61 non-teaching staff (33 full-time equivalent).

-There is no government secondary school in Ashmore.
+There are no government secondary schools in Ashmore.
 The nearest government secondary schools are Keebra Park State High School in neighbouring Southport to the east, Benowa State High School in neighbouring Benowa to the south, and Nerang State High School in neighbouring Nerang to the west.

 Gold Coast Institute of TAFE also has one campus located in Ashmore.
 It is on the corner of Heeb Street and Benowa Road.

 Amenities

-The main retail area of Ashmore is on Southport-Nerang Road, which features the Ashmore City Shopping Centre.
+The main retail area of Ashmore is on Southport–Nerang Road, which features the Ashmore City Shopping Centre.

 The Gold Coast City Council operates a fortnightly mobile library service which visits Ashmore Village Park (BMX Park) on Currumburra Road.

 Ashmore Uniting Church is at 144 Cotlew Street.
+It opened circa 1990.

+Mary Immaculate Catholic Church is at 31 Edmund Rice Drive.
+It opened in 1988.